Tool

 Conductor model

-Base ampacity - Resistance @ temp - Parallel path -
+Base ampacity - Resistance @ rating - Parallel path -

 Method notes